brucemack/brucemack.github.io/ampersand/index.md

 This mode is used by DVSwitch mobile and SharkRF M1KE, but likely others.
 [This page from the AllStarLink documentation](https://allstarlink.github.io/user-guide/externalapps/) gives some information about the apps involved.

-The WT authentication protocol isn't explicitly documented, but here is what I can figure out so far:
+The WT authentication protocol isn't explicitly documented anywhere that I can find, but I think it goes something like this:

 * A caller first contacts an API endpoint at register.allstarink.org and authenticates.
 **(Need to find out the exact URL format and protocol here)**.